Parker Cottage Guesthouse is a small, owner-managed business with eleven permanent staff.

 Jasper is actually the son of the legendary Monty, who belongs to the owners of An African Villa, Jimmy and Louis, just up the road from Parker Cottage.
 He's only 10 months old, very excitable and very amusing.
 The only toy that we have found that will last more than a day with him is an old piece of car tyre.

-Jasper regularly attends our wine evenings and makes his comments on the vintages we are tasting.
+Jasper regularly attends our social evenings and makes his comments on the conversation...or vintages we may be tasting.